longbuivan/datapods-oss/datapod-server/datapods-docker/Deployment.md

+# Deploy DataPods

-# Deploying Docker Compose File Using Render
+## Deploying Docker Compose File Using Render

 1. **Create a new Web Service on Render**

     Go to the Render dashboard and click on 'New Web Service'.

 2. **Select Your Repository**